Adroiti/docs-for-code-review-tools/Scalastyle/NonASCIICharacter.md

 ## Description

 Scala allows unicode characters as operators and some editors misbehave when they see non-ascii character.
-This check can be helpful in such situations.
+This rule can be helpful in such situations.

 ```scala
 "value".match {